js-bits/executor/README.md

 ## Receiver

-`Receiver` does not accept any executor function which means it doesn't perform any actions by itself. `Receiver` can be used to asynchronously assign a value to a variable.
+`Receiver` does not accept any executor function which means it doesn't perform any actions by itself. `Receiver` can be used to asynchronously assign a value to some variable or indicate some event.

 ```javascript
 (async () => {